Chai Ice Cream

 1 Into a heavy saucepan put the 1 cup of milk, 1 cup of the cream and the chai spices - star anise, cloves, allspice, cinnamon sticks, white peppercorns, and cardamom pods, and a pinch of salt.
 Heat the mixture until steamy (not boiling) and hot to the touch.
 Lower the heat to warm, cover, and let stand for 1 hour.

-2 Reheat the mixture until steamy hot again (again not boiling), add the black tea leaves, remove from the heat, stir in the tea and let seep for 10 minutes.
+2 Reheat the mixture until steamy hot again (again not boiling), add the black tea leaves, remove from the heat, stir in the tea and let steep for 15 minutes.
 Use a fine mesh strainer to strain out the tea and spices, pouring the infused milk cream mixture into a separate bowl.
 Return the milk cream mixture back to the heavy bottomed saucepan.
 Add the sugar to the milk cream mixture and heat, stirring, until the sugar is fully dissolved.

 3 While the tea is infusing in step 2, prepare the remaining 1 cup of cream over an ice bath.
 Pour the cream into a medium size metal bowl, set in ice water (with lots of ice) over a larger bowl.
 Set a mesh strainer on top of the bowls.
 Set aside.